LinusRegander/WordleHub/README.md

 Clone the code and open it in your prefered terminal run the commands beneth!

 ### How to setup the db-needed for the keyboard
 $ npm install -g json-server

 $ json-server .\data\db.json --port 3001

 ### How to get the project running
+$ npm install axios

 $ npm install -g react-scripts

 $ npm start